 There is a reason why having a 16TB data node might be a poorly spec’d machine.
 Digging into it, we realised we simply allocated too many shards to our nodes.
 Looking up the total segment memory used per index should give a good idea of how many shards you can put on a node before you start running out of heap space.
 We calculated on average our 2TB indices used about 5GB of segment memory spread over 30 nodes.

 The numbers have since changed and our layout was tweaked, but we came up with calculations showing we could allocate about 8TB of shards to a node with 32GB heap memory before we running into issues.
 That’s if you really want to push it, but it’s also a metric used to keep your segment memory per node around 50%.
 This allows enough memory to run queries without knocking out your data nodes.
 Naturally this led us to ask “What is using all this segment memory per node?”

 Could we lower how much segment memory our indices used to cut our cluster operation costs?
 Using the segments data found in the ES cluster and some simple Python loops, we tracked down the total memory used per field in our index.

-Most importantly, this began our learning process of how tokens and analyzers work in Elasticsearch/Lucene.
+Most importantly, this began our learning process of how tokens and analysers work in Elasticsearch/Lucene.

-By default, we use Elasticsearch’s Standard Analyzer on all analyzed fields.
-It’s great, offering a very close approximation to how users search and it doesn’t explode your index memory like an N-gram tokenizer would.
+By default, we use Elasticsearch’s Standard Analyser on all analysed fields.
+It’s great, offering a very close approximation to how users search and it doesn’t explode your index memory like an N-gram tokeniser would.

 We never have a user search for a user ID as a partial value.
 It would be more useful to only return the entire match of an alphanumeric string.
 This has the added benefit of only storing the single token in our index memory.
 This modification alone stripped a whole 1GB off our index memory, or at our scale meant we could eliminate 8 nodes.